 Recent estimates reveal that the growth forecast for this city is a positive one, as the population will continue to swell due to the vast amount of opportunity Newcastle provides.
 Experts predict the populace will grow by approximately 20,000 new citizens every 30 years, according to recent trends.
 By 2036, the population is expected to increase by 14.97 percent.

-By population, Newcastle is the 7th largest city in Australia, coming in with a population larger than Canberra, but smaller than Gold Coast by at least 50,000 people.
+By population, Newcastle is the 7th largest city in Australia, coming in with a population larger than Canberra, but smaller than the Gold Coast by at least 50,000 people.
 Overall, the growth rates are strong for this bustling city.
 This strong growth may become a problem if housing opportunities do not expand at the same rate as the population growth expectancy.
 Some forecasters are worried this will be the case, and have warned that the city needs to take these predictions into account when considering new urban development plans.